Eternal Sunshine Deluxe: Brighter Days Ahead

-Eternal Sunshine Deluxe: Brighter Days Ahead is a reissue of Eternal Sunshine (2024), the seventh studio album by American singer-songwriter Ariana Grande.
+Eternal Sunshine Deluxe: Brighter Days Ahead is a reissue of Eternal Sunshine (2024), the seventh studio album by American singer and songwriter Ariana Grande.
 It was released on March 28, 2025, by Republic Records, more than a year after the original album.

 Background and release

 In July 2024, Grande revealed that a deluxe edition of Eternal Sunshine was in production, but not set for release "any time super soon" due to her promotional commitments to Wicked.
 She stated at the 82nd Golden Globe Awards that it was created in 2024 and would be released "at some point".
 On February 27, 2025, Grande's "sweetener" Instagram account was renamed to "brighterdays".
 A fake "Brighter Days" hotline was made public on March 4, which included a voicemail greeting of Grande advertising a memory erasure procedure—a reference to the plot of the "We Can't Be Friends (Wait for Your Love)" music video and the film Eternal Sunshine of the Spotless Mind—at the fictitious "Brighter Days Clinic".
 A teaser trailer, featuring goods inside a box being lit on fire (a scene from the "We Can't Be Friends (Wait for Your Love)" music video), was released along with a pre-save link on March 8.
 The reissue, titled Eternal Sunshine Deluxe: Brighter Days Ahead, was announced on March 10, 2025; pre-orders began on the same day.
 Grande revealed the bonus tracks' titles and listing on March 17 via her social media.
 A snippet of deluxe track "Twilight Zone" was previewed via the "Brighter Days" hotline on March 25.

 The reissue was released on March 28, 2025, via streaming, download, two CD variants, and two vinyl LP variants.
 The digital version contains the standard thirteen tracks and six bonus tracks, whilst the physical release comprises the pre-released remixes of "Yes, And?", "Supernatural", and "The Boy Is Mine" featuring other artists, in addition to the standard and bonus tracks.
 On April 1, 2025, three download-exclusive variants of the reissue were released via Grande's webstore and on streaming services: an instrumental edition, an a capella edition, and an alternate cover.